 By using their mobile app, you can find the best public loos nearby to save you when you’re desperate.
 Reviews by other users and their useful star ratings help you to locate the nearest and best public restrooms.
 Download the app, and then vote for the best with a ‘sit’ and flag up the worst with a ‘squat’ – and then see them plotted on the map to help out anyone else who might need to go.

 Soon after launch the app had logged more than 50,000 public toilets across 10 countries, and the number is still rising today.
 It’s a useful app – but probably one you didn’t realise you needed.
 It’s also the first time a toilet paper brand has released a mobile app of this type, and is perhaps one of the more inventive ways such a brand can build a relationship with their customers… what else could a loo roll brand do?
 It’s definitely a tough job which needs some imaginative content marketing behind it.
 A good effort by Charmin – but still, it’s just a bit weird.

-British Airways and #lookup
+The wonderful: British Airways and #lookup

 You may well have heard of this one, and it’s a really great example of how content marketing can create a big buzz around a brand.
 The #lookup campaign from British Airways featured plane-detecting billboards which tracked each BA flight as it passed overhead – and showed a child animating and pointing to the sky, timed exactly as the flight flew above it.
 This is not only imaginative, but also one nearly guaranteed to go viral and really spark people’s interest.